Classification of Burns

 What are the classifications of burns?

-is no sensation in the area since the nerve endings are destroyed.
+since the nerve endings are destroyed.